harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     })
     export class MainModule { }

-We need to put a "Create new person" button to the 'people list page' to open the modal when clicked to the button.
+We need to add a "Create new person" button to the 'people list page' to open the modal when clicking on the button.
 To do that, we made the following changes in **phonebook.component.html**:

     <div [@routerTransition]>